waw-muzik/rfcs/active-rfcs/0002-exception-manager.md

 # Motivation

-Managing all the exceptions as we want in a generic way, in addition to tracking the errors in the error tracker that we want (Sentry, Loglly, ...)
+Managing all the exceptions as we want in a generic way, in addition to tracking the errors in the error tracker that we want (Sentry, Loggly, ...)

 # Detailed design